Mammals

 Calamian Deer

-The Calamian deer is sometimes known as the hog deer because when fleeing from danger it dashes through underbrush with its head down like a hog
+The Calamian deer is sometimes known as the hog deer because of its stout body and short legs.

 California Sea Lion